LL782/LL782/README.md

 #### Visual metaphor, design school trained and naturally creative

-That also explains my love of well crafts user experience (UX) and well designed user interfaces (UI).
+That also explains my love of well crafted user experience (UX) and well designed user interfaces (UI).

-I could be a frontend specialist – my CSS and HTML skills are pretty 🔥!
-However, my focus is on quality a.k.a. delivering value to customers.
-So over the years I've always been fullstack – it's hard to deliver a holistic product otherwise.
-That said I work well in teams and my love of Agile and Extreme Programming values, principles and practices has given me a decent base upon which to build a wealth of experience within large, medium and small scale organisations.
+I could be a frontend specialist – my CSS and HTML skills are pretty 🔥 However, my focus is on delivering value to customers so I've always worked fullstack – it's hard to deliver holistic quality otherwise.
+I work well in teams and my love of Agile and Extreme Programming values, principles and practices has given me a decent base upon which to build.
+These days I have a wealth of experience from large, medium and small scale organisations, in various industries, most often from an e-commerce perspective.

+As a hobbyist I draw and paint.
+I build software related to arts and cartography and I engage socially and creatively in role playing adventure games 🐉 ⚔️ 🪄 etc.

 #### A developer who specialises in writing easy to maintain, human readable code, driven by well-considered tests and design decisions